 “Digging In Clay” is a short poem that I wrote back in 2010 after working in the garden one day, digging in the sticky clay soil that we had where we lived.

 After it had rained, the clay used to be really heavy and sticky, doing it’s best to suck your shoes off your feet and making them really heavy as the clay stuck to everything.
+It was even really difficult to scrape my shoes on the grass, the clay just stuck fast to them.

 I do love gardening, but like so many people, I often overdo it, so by the time I have finished, I’m literally finished too!
 Exhausted, back aching, knackered!